yashwanthm/llm-alignment/readme.md

 3. Check if the taxonomy is valid using `ilab diff`
 4. Generate some synthetic data based on the qna.yaml that will be used to train the data using `ilab generate`
 5. Review generated data at --path--

+## Train the model
-6. Train the model using `ilab train`
+1. Train the model using `ilab train`
-7. Serve the newly generated model using `ilab serve --model-path instructlab-merlinite-7b-lab-trained/instructlab-merlinite-7b-lab-Q4_K_M.gguf`
+2. Serve the newly generated model using `ilab serve --model-path instructlab-merlinite-7b-lab-trained/instructlab-merlinite-7b-lab-Q4_K_M.gguf`
-8. Chat with the newly generated model on a new terminal using `ilab model chat -m instructlab-merlinite-7b-lab-trained/instructlab-merlinite-7b-lab-Q4_K_M.gguf`
+3. Chat with the newly generated model on a new terminal using `ilab model chat -m instructlab-merlinite-7b-lab-trained instructlab-merlinite-7b-lab-Q4_K_M.gguf`

+## Serve the model locally with Podman Desktop AI Lab Extension
+1. import - add screenshots
+2. deploy - add screenshots
+3. Copy the api call

+## Add inference to your app
+1. Add the API call to your app
+2. Display the response